One of the questions I am commonly asked is: what is the difference between a Psychologist and a Psychiatrist?

-In addition to being a psychologist, I am also the director of two Psychology Clinics (Vision Psychology at Mt Gravatt, and M1 Psychology at Loganholme), coordinating the practices of over 40 therapists.
+In addition to being a psychologist, I am also the director of two Psychology Clinics (Vision Psychology at Wishart, and M1 Psychology at Loganholme), coordinating the practices of over 40 therapists.

 Psychologists have many other career options apart from counselling/psychotherapy because of their skills in statistics and academic training.
 Psychologists with a Masters degree and additional training beyond the 6 years can specialise in areas such as: